SII-inpac-Chuangqi/darkshine-simulation/README.md

 ### Added:

-- Library versioning of Utility/Object ( version b1 for baseline1 )
+- Library versioning of Utility/Object ( version b1 for baseline1 ).
+Processing samples with wrong DSS version is forbidden.

 ## 2021-08-11